-The members agree, to the extent practicable and consistent with their underlying authorities, to participate in the process for marine planning as described in Executive Order 13547 and consistent with Executive Order 13175 on enhanced government-to-government consultation with tribes.
+The members agree, to the extent practicable and consistent with their underlying authorities, to participate in the process for marine planning as described in Executive Order 13547 and consistent with Executive Order 13175 relating to government-to-government consultation with tribes.

 Nothing in this process constitutes a delegation of state, tribal, or local government decision making authority to the regional planning body, its co-leads, the National Ocean Council (NOC) or its subbodies, the NOC Governance Coordinating Committee, or any other entity.
-The marine planning dispute resolution process in no way alters, undermines, or supersedes non-federal legal authority, including jurisdiction or decision making over a matter.
+The marine planning dispute resolution process shall be non-binding and in no way alters, undermines, or supersedes non-federal legal authority, including jurisdiction or decision making over a matter.
+The dispute resolution process outlined herein shall not constitute or be construed as a waiver of sovereign immunity by any member of the RPB for any purpose.